 Everybody with narcolepsy has EDS, but did you know that about 70% of people with narcolepsy also have cataplexy?
 Here’s a little more information about these 2 common symptoms of narcolepsy.

 EDS is characterized by the inability to stay awake and alert during the day, which causes an uncontrollable need for sleep or makes you feel very drowsy.
 It is the main symptom of narcolepsy.

 Cataplexy is characterized by suddenly weak or paralyzed muscles triggered by strong emotions.
 It can happen during positive or negative emotions, such as laughing out loud or feeling angry or stressed.

 Also, did you know there are 2 types of narcolepsy?
-Based on your symptoms, your doctor determines which type of narcolepsy you have—narcolepsy type 1 (narcolepsy with cataplexy) or narcolepsy type 2 (narcolepsy without cataplexy).
+Based on your symptoms, your doctor determines which type of narcolepsy you have—narcolepsy type 1 (narcolepsy with cataplexy or with low or absent levels of hypocretin) or narcolepsy type 2 (narcolepsy without cataplexy).